seriousd6/Seriousd6.github.io/README.md

 # Outside Content Sources
 Shopkeeper inventory data is from Walrock Homebrew - At time of use it is a free download from DM's Guild - Please let me know if it stopped being free!

-Character Names are from www.fantasynamegenerator.com
+Character names are from www.fantasynamegenerator.com

 # Live Site
 https://seriousd6.github.io/